coderamen666/srd-v3.5-md/spells/spells-a-b.md

-If the effect comes from some permanent magic item *break enchantment* does not remove the curse from the item, but it does frees the victim from the item's effects.
+If the effect comes from some permanent magic item *break enchantment* does not remove the curse from the item, but it does frees the victim from the item’s effects.

-## Bull's Strength
+## Bull’s Strength

 -   Transmutation
 -   **Level:** Clr 2, Drd 2, Pal 2, Sor/Wiz 2, Strength 2